Concordium/concordium.github.io/source/mainnet/net/guides/proofs.rst

     By **proving** information to a third-party, it may become possible for them to deduce precise information about you.
 When you **reveal** information to a third-party, you effectively hand over your information to them.
 This means that you should only do this if you have **absolute trust** in them, and if you are familiar with their data usage and protection procedures.

+    For example, if your identity says that you are a resident of Denmark and a citizen of Denmark, and they ask you to prove that you are a resident of Norway or Denmark, and then ask you to prove that you are a citizen of Sweden or Denmark, it is quite likely that the third-party would be able to deduce that you are from Denmark.

 It is not possible for you to choose which attributes in the statement to prove/reveal or not prove/reveal.
 If there is something in the statement that you do not want to prove or reveal, you must reject the statement.

 It is also possible that a dApp could present a mixed statement that asks you to reveal one attribute and prove another.
 In the example below, the first name must be revealed and the user's age must be proven.